4LB / 13LB / 28LB

 As a dog begins to age, choosing the right diet becomes increasingly important as a high-quality and well-balanced food often helps him or her live a longer and healthier life.

-Best Breed’s Senior Diet is formulated with lower levels of fat content to account for decreased energy requirements, but still maintains high in levels of omega-3 and omega-6 fatty acids which are needed for healthy skin and coat.
+Best Breed’s Senior Dog Recipe is formulated with lower levels of fat content to account for decreased energy requirements, but still maintains high in levels of omega-3 and omega-6 fatty acids which are needed for healthy skin and coat.
 In addition, it is important that senior dogs get their protein from a meat source that is of the highest quality to assist in reducing stress on the digestive system.
-The Senior Dog Diet’s low-ash chicken, fish and eggs are high-quality, highly-digestible sources of protein and aid in maintaining and building lean muscle mass.
-Further, added Green-Lipped Sea Mussel, a natural source of glucosamine and chondroitin, is known to help alleviate arthritis and increase mobility.
+The Senior Dog Recipe’s low-ash chicken, fish and eggs are high-quality, highly-digestible sources of protein and aid in maintaining and building lean muscle mass.
+The formula’s natural sources of glucosamine and added glucosamine hydrochloride assist in joint and connective tissue health.

-Like all of Best Breed’s diets, the Senior Diet is developed with the “common sense” idea that a healthy dog begins with a truly super premium food, made with only the highest-quality ingredients.
-Please do not hesitate to contact me with questions regarding Best Breed’s Senior Diet.
+Like all of Best Breed’s diets, the Senior Dog Recipe is developed with the “common sense” idea that a healthy dog begins with a truly super premium food, made with only the highest-quality ingredients.
+Please do not hesitate to contact me with questions regarding Best Breed’s Senior Dog Recipe.

-Chicken Meal, Brown Rice, Oatmeal, Sorghum, Dried Beet Pulp, Tomato Pomace, Chicken Fat [Preserved with Natural Mixed Tocopherols (Vitamin E)], Brewers Dried Yeast, Natural Flavor, Flax Seed, Menhaden Fish Meal, Calcium Carbonate, Lecithin, Kelp Meal, Sea Salt, Taurine, Dried Skimmed Milk, Canola Oil, Menhaden Fish Oil, DL Methionine, L-Lysine, New Zealand Sea Mussel, Glucosamine, Vitamin E Supplement, Ascorbic Acid, Biotin, Niacin Supplement, d-Calcium Pantothenate, Vitamin A Acetate, Riboflavin Supplement, Vitamin B12 Supplement, Thiamine Mononitrate, Pyridoxine Hydrochloride, Citric Acid, Vitamin D3 Supplement, Folic Acid, Potassium Chloride, Ferrous Sulfate, Zinc Sulfate, Zinc Proteinate, Iron Proteinate, Zinc Oxide, Copper Sulfate, Manganese Sulfate, Manganese Proteinate, Copper Proteinate, Manganous Oxide, Sodium Selenite, Calcium Iodate.
+Chicken Meal, Brown Rice, Oatmeal, Sorghum, Dried Beet Pulp, Dried Tomato Pomace, Chicken Fat (Preserved with Mixed Tocopherols), Brewers Dried Yeast, Natural Chicken Flavor, Flax Seed, Menhaden Fish Meal, Calcium Carbonate, Lecithin, Dried Kelp, Salt, Taurine, Dried Skimmed Milk, Sunflower Oil (Preserved with Mixed Tocopherols), Menhaden Fish Oil (Preserved with Mixed Tocopherols), DL-Methionine, L-Lysine, New Zealand Green Mussel, Glucosamine Hydrochloride, Vitamin E Supplement, Ascorbic Acid, Biotin, Niacin Supplement, d-Calcium Pantothenate, Vitamin A Acetate, Riboflavin Supplement, Vitamin B12 Supplement, Thiamine Mononitrate, Pyridoxine Hydrochloride, Citric Acid, Vitamin D3 Supplement, Folic Acid, Potassium Chloride, Ferrous Sulfate, Zinc Sulfate, Zinc Proteinate, Iron Proteinate, Zinc Oxide, Copper Sulfate, Manganese Sulfate, Manganese Proteinate, Copper Proteinate, Manganous Oxide, Sodium Selenite, Calcium Iodate.

 |Crude Protein (Minimum)||21.0%|